10th Parliament of Elizabeth I

 The 10th Parliament of Queen Elizabeth I was summoned by Queen Elizabeth I of England on 11 September 1601 and assembled on 27 October 1601.
 It was to be her final Parliament.

-At the State Opening of Parliament the Lord Keeper Thomas Egerton explained that the Parliament had been called to authorise the replenishment of the Queen's coffers due to the cost of the war in Ireland and the ongoing threat of Spanish invasion.
+At the State Opening of Parliament the Lord Keeper Thomas Egerton explained that the Parliament had been called to authorise the replenishment of the Queen's coffers due to the cost of the war in Ireland and the ongoing threat of Anglo-Spanish War.
 He also indicated that the Queen wished to see the Parliament dissolved by Christmas.
 John Croke, Recorder of London and MP for London, was appointed Speaker of the House of Commons.

+Anglo-Spanish war

+During this time the 10th Parliament was still burdened with the war with Spain.
+The Parliament provided the funding the Queen would need to go forward with the war.
+The Anglo-Spanish war had been happening since 1585 and didn’t end until 1604.
+It was an extremely expensive war and pushed parliament to the war started because Philip II of Spain wanted Protestantism away from his domains and install the Catholic Church.
+This led to deteriorated relations with Queen Elizabeth I of England who had returned the Church of England to Protestantism.
+The Church of England encouraged the Dutch protestants to rebel against Philip, leading to disturbances and rebellions throughout France.
+By the war's end, it had become too costly to continue and ended with Philip III calling for peace.
+In England, Recusancy Laws were strictly enforced by Parliament to protect the Protestant church and protect England from any invasions from Jesuits and Catholic sympathizers.